4y0/heimdall/README.md

   //other stuff here
 }
 ```
-**Heimdall flow**
+**mosh flow**
 ```
 var secure = req.param('secure');
-res.Heimdall.emptyCheck(secure, 'This request has to be secure', 'forbidden');
+res.mosh.emptyCheck(secure, 'This request has to be secure', 'forbidden');
-//If secure is empty, code won't go beyond the Heimdall.emptyCheck call
+//If secure is empty, code won't go beyond the mosh.emptyCheck call
 // other stuff here
 ```